jalayrac/sketch-recognizer/examples/web_server/README.md

 ## Usage

-Follow installation instructions in sketch-recognizer.
+Follow installation instructions in sketch-recognizer (don't forget to edit your caffe location in `run_server.py`).
 Then run:

 ```python